Fix JavaScript ReferenceError: X is not defined (2025 Guide)

 Conclusion

-The "ReferenceError: X is not defined" error is a quick fix once you spot the issue—whether it’s a missing declaration, typo, or scope problem.
+The "ReferenceError: 'X' is not defined" error is a quick fix once you spot the issue—whether it’s a missing declaration, typo, or scope problem.
+These 2025 solutions will get you sorted fast.
 Got another JavaScript error on your mind?
-Drop it in the comments!
+Let us know in the comments!

 Comments